cplemm/AsyncAIChat/README.md

 The main purpose of this sample is to demonstrate that 'putting a queue in the middle' in a scenario like this does not only improve scalability of your solution, but is also okay from an end-to-end latency perspective, as the major part of the response time will be taken by the backend call to the LLM anyway.

+If you want to read about changes to the original chat sample, go [here](./changes.md).

-Let's look at deploying the solution.
-If you are rather interested in inner workings and load test results, go [here](https://microsoft.com).
+If you are rather interested in how to test the solution, go [here](./tests.md).

+Let's now look at deploying the solution.

 ## Getting Started
 The fastest way to get started with this repo is spinning the environment up in GitHub Codespaces, as it will set up everything for you autgomatically.
 You can also [set it up locally](#local-environment).